Notable dates in Croatian history (February)

-To help educate foreigners on Croatia’s past, we’ve created a new series to draw attention to notable dates in the Croatian history, month by month.
+To help educate foreigners on Croatia’s past, we’ve created a series to draw attention to notable dates in the Croatian history, month by month.

-- First Olympics under Croatian flag
+- First Olympics under the Croatian flag

-- Establishment of Zagreb Chamber of Commerce and Crafts
+- Opening of Zagreb’s Chamber of Commerce

 - First Croatian printed book